Microsoft: Foreign hackers are targeting Biden and Trump camps | Politics

 The Department of Homeland Security's top cyber official, Christopher Krebs, said Microsoft's warning was consistent with earlier statements issued by the intelligence community about Russian, Chinese, and Iranian spying on election-related targets.
 "It is important to highlight that none are involved in maintaining or operating voting infrastructure and there was no identified impact on election systems," Krebs said.

-The Chinese Embassy in Washington and the Iranian mission to the United Nations in New York also did not immediately return messages.
-Beijing and Tehran have previously denied allegations of cyber espionage.
+The Chinese Embassy in Washington did not immediately return messages.
+Beijing has previously denied allegations of cyber espionage.
 State-backed hackers going after politicians in an election year is not unusual.

 "Parties and campaigns are good sources of intelligence on future policy," said John Hultquist, an analyst at cybersecurity company FireEye's Mandiant unit.
 But he said he was particularly concerned by the news that Fancy Bear was active, saying the group history of leaking data it hacked "raises the prospect of follow-on information operations or other devastating activity."